Spatially Constrained GAN for Face and Fashion Synthesis: Conclusions

 \section{Conclusions}

-In this paper, we proposed SCGAN to introduce spatial constraints in conditional image generation task.
-We obtained promising visual and quantitative results compared with other popular generative models and image-to-image translation methods on \emph{CelebA} and \emph{DeepFashion} datasets.
-These results demonstrated that the proposed SCGAN was capable of controlling spatial contents, specifying attributes and improving general visual quality.
-We particularly designed the generator to take semantic segmentations, latent vectors and attribute labels step by step.
-We showed that this configuration enabled the ability of interpolating on different dimensions while keep the other contents unchanged.
-Different configurations of the generator were compared to show that our proposed generator configuration solved the foreground-background mismatch problem.
-With an ablation study, we validated that the proposed SCGAN was easy and fast to train as the introduced segmentor network accelerated and stabilized the model convergence.
-Furthermore, we proposed an effective way to obtain accurate and reliable semantic segmentations of all intermediate states for \emph{CelebA} using facial landmarks, which enabled many interesting applications such as the \emph{Left2Right} and \emph{NoSmile2Smile} interpolation.
-In summary, our method is a useful and effective variant of the GAN, which could be easily adapted to recent high-resolution GAN based image generation models.
-We hope this work would benefit the target-oriented image synthesis and facilitate the future study on GAN based generative models. { }
+In this paper, we proposed SCGAN to introduce spatial constraints to face and fashion image synthesis.
+Extensive experiments compared with other popular generative models on CelebA face dataset and DeepFashion datasets demonstrated that the proposed SCGAN was capable of controlling spatial contents, specifying attributes, and generating diversified images.
+We particularly designed the generator to take semantic segmentations, latent vectors, and attribute labels step by step to solve the foreground-background mismatch problem.
+In summary, our method is a simple yet effective variant of the GAN, which could be easily adapted to recent high-resolution GAN-based image generation models.